-- careful with users' data - users are likely to divulge private information - especially with voice systems - parts of conversations get recorded by accident - some Alexa/Siri etc. conversations are checked by humans - neural models leak training data - synthetic experiment: - train a seq2seq model with dialogue data + passwords - try getting the password by providing the same context - GPT2 leaks information if prompted properly - using samples of texts leading to personal data as prompts - even if it just appears in training data once - larger models more vulnerable - this is not overfitting (not on average)
+- careful with users' data - users are likely to divulge private information - especially with voice systems - parts of conversations get recorded by accident - some Alexa/Siri etc. conversations are checked by humans - neural models leak training data - synthetic experiment: - train a seq2seq model with dialogue data + passwords - try getting the password by providing the same context - LMs leaks information if prompted properly - GPT2: samples of texts leading to personal data as prompts - ChatGPT: tricks (repeat same word infinitely etc.) - this is not overfitting (not on average)